Bayshore Mall: History

-Currently, the Bayshore mall has over 60 stores and is the largest shopping complex for over 200 miles.
-Anchor stores are Kohl's, and Walmart, which opened June 13, 2012, and TJ Maxx, which opened August 25, 2013.
-ULTA Beauty and Sports Authority opened in 2013, but Sports Authority declared Chapter 11 Bankruptcy in 2016.
-Old Navy returned to the mall in 2019, occupying the old Sports Authority space.
-Ray's Food Place, a full-service supermarket, was located in a separate building directly south of the Kohls entrance on the same property, but closed at the end of 2013 when parent company C&K Markets declared Chapter 11 Bankruptcy.
-Other major stores include Ross Dress for Less, Bed Bath & Beyond, and Petco.
+The mall, with over approximately 40 stores left, is the largest shopping complex for over 200 miles.
+Anchor stores include Kohl's and Walmart (which opened June 13, 2012).
+Other major stores include TJ Maxx (which opened August 25, 2013), ULTA Beauty, Old Navy, Ross Dress for Less, Staples, and Petco.
+Ray's Food Place, a full-service supermarket, was located in a separate building directly south of Kohl's on the same property, but closed at the end of 2013 when parent company C&K Markets declared chapter 11 bankruptcy.
+It is currently occupied by Sportsman's Warehouse.
 The mall is served by the Eureka Transit Service and Redwood Transit Service.